 The three-hour examination, taken in Trinity Term, is divided into two sections.
 The first section contains an extract for commentary from each work of poetry studied, the second contains an essay question on each text studied.
-You must answer one
+You must answer one question from each section (i.e. one commentary and one essay) and a further question chosen from either section.
+You may not answer twice on the same text.

-Paper IV: Short Prose
+PAPER IV: Short Prose